About Art Studio

 - Two semesters of senior thesis*

 That breaks down to five art studio courses, four art history courses, and two semesters of thesis.
 Further course study in art studio and art history is recommended.
 On occasion, 100-level art history courses may be substituted for the requirement of 200-level courses.
-Majors are required to fulfill their general education requirements as described by the University guidelines, since all are required to complete a senior thesis for honors.
+Majors are required to fulfill their general education as described by the University guidelines, since all are required to complete a senior thesis for honors.
 Teaching apprentice tutorials in the department will not be counted toward the major.